bus710/Arduino-pico-development-in-linux/README.md

 ## Vscode and extensions

 Since Vscode is popular, no need to introduce how to install it.

-Few extensions should be installed:
+Still few extensions should be installed:
 - ms-vscode.cpptools
 - ms-vscode.cpptools-extension-pack
 - vsciot-vscode.vscode-arduino

 <br/>